-So let’s talk money.
 Wherever you are in your nursing career, planning for retirement may seem like a far off, confusing, or daunting task.
-But it’s not, and doesn’t have to be that way.
-This blog series is meant to help you understand that:
+But it doesn’t have to be that way!
+This four-part blog series is meant to help you understand that.

 - Finance and investing are a lot less complicated than bankers and advisors make them seem.

-- By understanding and implementing these strategies early, it’s possible for nurses to retire wealthier than many doctors, or many other professions!
+- By understanding and implementing these strategies early, it’s possible for nurses to retire wealthier than many doctors (and many other professions)!

-- You don’t have to rely on working at the bedside until your body gives out (unless you want to!).
-You will be free to do what you love, whatever that may be.
+- You don’t have to rely on working at the bedside until your body gives out as a registered nurse (unless you want to!).
+You will be free to do what you love, whatever that is!

 Disclaimer: I’m not a financial advisor (I’m a nurse!) and don’t pretend to be one online.
 We suggest consulting your tax and accounting professionals.
 This post is for informational purposes only.